akutek.info

 The www center for search, research and free sharing in acoustics

-There are still many topics to investigate in the field of stage acoustics.
-Some say it has only just begun.
-NEW: A major contribution to this field in acoustics is presented in Stage Acoustics for Symphony Orchestras in Concert Halls - the PhD thesis by JJ Dammerud.
+A major contribution to this field in acoustics is presented in Stage Acoustics for Symphony Orchestras in Concert Halls - the PhD thesis by JJ Dammerud.

 Orchestra canopies are often called for, but can they always be justified?
 More info on canopy research here.

 Current view in akuTEK Research is that the following topics are strongly related: stage acoustics, rehearsal rooms, performer’s perception, perceived reverberation.
-Stage acoustics and rehearsal room acoustics are important in order to develop musicians, orchestras and provide for good playing conditions—to the benefit of the listeners—and must be supported by knowledge of performer’s perception in general, and perceived reverberance in particular.
+Stage acoustics and rehearsal room acoustics are important in order to develop musicians, orchestras and provide for good playng conditions—to the benefit of the listeners—and must be supported by knowledge of performer’s perception in general, and perceived reverberance in particular.

 What kind of reverberance do performers perceive?
 Does EDT describe reverberance close to the instrument , where EDT approaches zero?
 You may judge for yourself in the reverberance sound demo.
 More about this in the akuTEK research section Reverberation